davidjeddy/gradyent-practical/README.md

 1. Deploy an EKS cluster using Terraform.

-2. Create and deploy a Helm chart for the Docker image docker pull gradyent/tech-interview:latest, with the following requirements:
+2. Create and deploy a Helm chart for the Docker image `docker pull gradyent/tech-interview:latest`, with the following requirements:

 - Configure a readiness probe for :8080/ (returns "OK").